selinon/selinon/docs.source/storage.rst

       def store(self, flow_name, task_name, task_id, result):
           # define how to store result from task with id task_id based on flow and task name
           pass

+      def store_error(self, node_args, flow_name, task_name, task_id, exc_info):
+          # optionally define how to track errors/task failures if you need to
+          pass

-You can also reuse current implementation of a storage in order to  define your custom `retrieve()` and `store()` methods based on your requirements.
+You can also reuse `Selinonlib <https://github.com/selinon/selinonlib>`_ implementation of storages in order to define your custom ``retrieve()`` and ``store()`` methods based on your requirements.

 Database Connection Pool
 ########################

-Each Celery worker is trying to be efficient when it comes to number of connections to a database.
-There is held only one instance of `DataStorage` class per whole worker.
-Selinon transparently takes care of concurrent-safety when calling methods of `DatStorage` if you plan to run your worker with concurrency level bigger than one.
+Each worker is trying to be efficient when it comes to number of connections to a database.
+There is held only one instance of :class:`DataStorage <selinon.dataStorage.DataStorage>` class per whole worker.
+Selinon transparently takes care of concurrent-safety when calling methods of `DatStorage` if you plan to run your worker with concurrency level higher than one.

-You can simply share connection across multiple `DataStorage` classes in inheritance hierarchy and reuse already defined connections.
+A small tip for you: you can also simply share connection across multiple :class:`DataStorage <selinon.dataStorage.DataStorage>` classes in inheritance hierarchy and reuse already defined connections.
+You can also do storage aliasing as described in :ref:`practices`.

-If you would like to limit number of connections to database, you have to do it on your own by sharing connection information in parent of type `DataStorage` and implement connection limitation logic in your database adapter.
-This is not possible on Selinon level, since database adapters are black box for Selinon and they can share connection across multiple instances.